-Prototype level part or process, or parts produced on a less than complete production process.
 Phase 0 parts are not usable on saleable engines or vehicles.
-Business decisions desiring part usage requires approval through the OK To (OKTX) process.
+Business decisions desiring part usage on a customer build require approval through the OK To (OKTX) process and retrofit.
 Minor programs and/or non-OKTX review programs require approval by the ISQ Director level or above, or designee.